-One week after Riot Games Inc. kicked Echo Fox out of its "League of Legends" esports tournament, the company itself is looking to remove its celebrity founding owner Rick Fox, saying he owes the other investors at least $2.5 million, according to court filings.
+One week after Riot Games Inc. kicked Echo Fox out of its "League of Legends" esports tournament, the company itself is looking to remove its celebrity founding owner Rick Fox over his handling of the tournament slot's sale.

-A group of Echo Fox investors filed an injunction against Fox in L.A.
-County Superior Court Aug.
-23 saying Fox breached a promissory note that obligated him to pay back most of the $5.3 million he'd borrowed from the Beverly Hills-based esports company.
+A group of Echo Fox investors doing business as Eleven Stones filed an injunction against Fox in Miami-Dade 11th District Circuit Court June 10, saying Fox breached a promissory note that obligated him to pay back $2.5 million he borrowed from them as an authorized guarantor.
+The case was dismissed on July 2.

 According to the injunction filed in court, Fox owes the investors $5.1 million, $2.5 million of which he must pay now, according to the terms of the promissory note.